evgeniums/cpp-validator/docs/mainpage.md

 An interval can be specified with two endpoints: `from` and `to`.
 Interval can be one of the following:
 - `open` when its endpoints do not belong to the interval;
 - `closed` when its endpoints belong to the interval;
-- partially `open` or `closed` when one of its endpoints belong to the interval while the other do not.
+- partially `open` or `closed` when one of its endpoints belongs to the interval while the other does not.

 Interval [operand](#operand) can be used only with [in](#in) and [nin](#nin) operators.
 With [in](#in) operator it is used to check if a variable is greater than or equal to `from` endpoint and less than or equal to `to` endpoint.
 If an endpoint is `open` then condition "is greater than" or "is less than" will be checked respectively.